-Academic Outreach Endowment Grants support community-connected teaching, learning, and research across all disciplines and is administered by the Center for Community Engagement.
+Academic Outreach Endowment Grants support community-connected teaching, learning, and research across all disciplines and are administered by the Center for Community Engagement.

 How It Works